discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 a directed network where the nodes have identifiers, and the nodes want to check that the network is a directed path.
-We want this verification to be very local, thus we restrict ourselves to algorithms where every node looks at its successor (if it has one), and either stay silent, or raises an alarm saying "this is not a path!".
-Can such an algorithm exists?
+We want this verification to be very local, thus we restrict ourselves to algorithms where every node looks at its successor (if it has one), and either stays silent, or raises an alarm saying "this is not a path!".
+Can such an algorithm exist?
 No.
 Because on the instances $(0,1,2,3,4,5,6,7,8,9,10,11)$ and
 $(0,2,5,8,3,6,9,4,7,10,1,11)$ every node has to stay silent, which implies that on the cycle $(1,2,5,6,9,10,1)$ every node will stay